fluid-project/floeproject.org/CONTRIBUTING.md

 1. Clone the project locally.
 2. Go to the folder directory where you cloned the project in terminal.
 3. Get the required node modules: `npm install`
-4. Run eleventy from the fluid-website directory `npm run eleventyport`.
+4. Run eleventy from the fluid-website directory `npm run start`.
 5. Open `http://localhost:8080/` to see the website.

 **The directory structure is as follows:**